andrea-mengascini/ccs24-ae-zenodo/README.md

-This repository provides the source code of DiffExtension, the extension we use to analyze the metaverse platforms.
+This repository provides the source code of DiffTracker, the extension we use to analyze the metaverse platforms.

 ## Structure
 The repository is structured as follows:
-- `DiffExtension/`: Contains the source code of the diffing algorithm extension.
+- `DiffTracker/`: Contains the source code of the diffing algorithm extension.

 ## How to use the extension
 The extension is compatible with Chromium-based browsers.